arnasmat/BlockchainTechnologies/README.md

 Linux setup guide:
 1. Install git and [clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
-2. Install g++ and CMake using your package manager, e.g. for arch linux `sudo pacman -S gcc cmake`
+2. Install g++, CMake and OpenSSL (may have to google the name, on some platforms it's called libssl-dev)[1] using your package manager, e.g. for arch linux `sudo pacman -S gcc cmake openssl`
 3. Open your terminal emulator in the repository folder
 4. Build the project `cmake -B build -S .; cmake --build build` (if you get errors, you may need to specify -G "Unix Makefiles")
 5. Navigate to /bin/ directory